gabr1e11/so-simple-theme/en/_posts/2015-05-01-coursera-music-courses.md

 You can enroll in these courses completely for free, and you can actually do it at your own pace if you are not interested in the peer review process, or doing the assignments.
-However to earn the *Modern Musician* certificate you must enroll in the *Signature Track* offered by coursera that authenticates your submissions and gives you a completion certificate after each course.
+However to earn the *Modern Musician* certificate you must enroll in the *Signature Track* offered by Coursera that authenticates your submissions and gives you a completion certificate after each course.
 The Signature Track costs 43$ each course.
 Once the 3 courses are finished you can enroll in the *Modern Musician Capstone* which is the final course to earn the Modern Musician certificate.

-I got to the *Music Production* course a little bit late and I had missed some of the lessons and assignments, so I decided to just follow the course at my own pace, without submitting my assigments and just get a taste of the courses.
+I got to the *Music Production* course a little bit late and I had missed some of the lessons and assignments, so I decided to just follow the course at my own pace, without submitting my assignments and just get a taste of the courses.
 I really liked it, and although I, having 18 years of amateur experience in music, knew most of the concepts explained in the course, felt it was worth it.